msdirtbag/msdirtbag.github.io/_posts/2022-11-12-Are you familiar with Azure Automanage.md

 ---
 layout: post
-title: Are you familiar with Azure Automanage
+title: Are you familiar with Azure Automanage?
 thumbnail-img: ./assets/img/automanage.jfif
 ---
 Azure Automanage is the policy management solution for Azure & non-Azure (Arc) Servers.